aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltx-to-xltm/_index.md

 ---
 title: C# XLTX to XLTM - XLTX to XLTM Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLTX to XLTM in C#.
-C# Convert XLTX to XLTM saveformat.
-C# XLTX to XLTM format.
-Save XLTX to XLTM C#.
+Convert XLTX to XLTM quickly and easily with Aspose.Cells.
+C# XLTX to XLTM.
+C# Save XLTX to XLTM.
+Save XLTX as XLTM using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLTX to XLTM in C#., C# XLTX to XLTM saveformat., XLTX to XLTM C#., C# Convert XLTX to XLTM]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLTX to XLTM in C#., Save XLTX to XLTM using C#., C# XLTX to XLTM saveformat., XLTX to XLTM Converter., C# Save XLTX as XLTM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}